Paul Scheer: Internet and streaming projects

 Scheer and Rob Huebel are co-creators and directors on the Go90 comedy series Drive Share.
 Scheer also co-created Filthy Preppy Teen$ with Curtis James Gwinn and Jon Stern.

 In 2013, upon the return of The Arsenio Hall Show, Scheer launched a web series for JASH called The ArScheerio Paul Show.
 In each episode, Scheer re-creates interviews from Arsenio Hall's original show, including the famous Bill Clinton episode, with Will Arnett playing Clinton.
 Scheer sports a comically enlarged flat-top haircut to resemble Hall.

 In 2014, Scheer co-wrote and co-starred in multiple episodes of the Adult Swim mockumentary, The Greatest Event in Television History, detailing the recreation of famous television show openings.
 In 2015, Scheer launched a follow-up web series with JASH to Arscheerio Paul called, ScheeRL, which recreates interviews from MTV's Total Request Live hosted by Carson Daly, with Scheer playing the role of Daly and various comedians playing the musician guests.

 In 2016 Scheer lent his voice to the first Vine animated series White Ninja as the titular character.
 In 2017 Scheer produced and starred in Playdates, the first independent pilot to debut at Sundance Group, alongside Carla Gallo.

-In 2020 Scheer started the FriendZone Channel on Twitch, where he and other comedians put on weekly shows.
+In 2020, Scheer started the FriendZone Channel on Twitch, where he and other comedians put on weekly shows.
 Their streams have raised money for charities like Miles for Migrants & Feeding America.
 In 2021, Scheer's YouTube web series, Marvel Presents The World's Greatest Book Club, won an honorary Webby for best reality program.

 Podcasting

 How Did This Get Made? a podcast hosted by Scheer, his wife June Diane Raphael, and Jason Mantzoukas launched in 2010 on Earwolf.
 Each episode has a celebrity guest/comedian and features the deconstruction and mockery of terrible films.
 In 2011, iTunes selected How Did This Get Made? as its favorite comedy podcast of the year.
 In 2012, LA Weekly named the show "The Best Comedy Podcast."
 Guests have included Kevin Smith, Damon Lindelof, "Weird" Al Yankovic, Danny Trejo, Vanilla Ice, Adam Scott, Tatiana Maslany, and Nick Kroll.
-In 2022, How Did This Get Made? won the iHeartRadio Podcast Award for best TV & film podcast.
-The podcast also won the 2022 Ambie Award for Best Comedy podcast.
+In 2022 and 2024, How Did This Get Made? won the iHeartRadio Podcast Award for best TV & film podcast.
+The podcast also won the 2022 and 2024 Ambie Award for Best Comedy Podcast.

 In 2018, Scheer started Unspooled, a podcast dedicated to watching and discussing all 100 films on the American Film Institute's top movies of all time, with co-host Amy Nicholson.
-Unspooled was well received by the press earning top reviews from Esquire, Vanity Fair, Town & Country Magazine, Vulture and Rolling Stone.
+Unspooled was well received by the press, earning top reviews from Esquire, Vanity Fair, Town & Country, Vulture, and Rolling Stone.
 In 2021, Scheer was involved with HBO Max's scripted podcast, Batman: The Audio Adventures.

 Scheer also co-founded Wolfpop which later merged with Earwolf.